Alberto Contador wins second Vuelta a Espana title

-Alberto Contador won his second Vuelta a Espana title in his first Grand Tour race since returning from
+Alberto Contador won his second Vuelta a Espana title in his first Grand Tour race since returning from a drugs ban.

 The Spaniard, 29, ended the race over a minute ahead of the rest of the field.